Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-In a larger proportion of cases (30-50%), exact attribution to a triggering cause is not possible.
-In addition to these "idiopathic" cases, infectious and/or drug-allergic causes or combinations thereof can be detected.
-The spectrum of infections is very different in the various regions of the world.
-World regions very different.
+In a larger proportion of cases (30-50%), it is not possible to assign an exact triggering cause.
+In addition to these "idiopathic" cases, infectious and/or drug-allergic causes or combinations of these can be proven.
+The spectrum of triggering infections is very different in the various regions of the world.
+The spectrum of triggering infections is very different in the various regions of the world.

 - The underlying immune mechanisms are not clearly defined; the formation of so-called Miescher's radial nodules in the fatty tissue septa suggests a panniculitis primarily occurring in the septal connective tissue.